DEFRA/ffc-development-guide/docs/create-a-new-service/jenkins.md

 Following deployment the new service should be available in the Sandpit AKS cluster in a namespace matching the bounded context.
 For example, `ffc-demo-web` would be deployed to the `ffc-demo` namespace.

+The specific steps that run during the pipeline are based on the content of the repository assuming it follows the [standard structure](conventions).

 > Builds can also be triggered manually by selecting `Build Now` from the pipeline page.